-CT scan (5) has authoritatively inscribed on the epitaph of intravenous urogram "rest in peace" and now is on the move with diverse innovations like robotic-assisted fluoroscopic-guided and ultrasound-guided renal access in percutaneous nephrolithotomy.
-The potential benefit of virtual guidance revealed its usefulness both for surgical planning and for surgical

-Using mixed reality and augmented reality navigation, the goal is to provide the surgeon with real-time assistance throughout the intervention.
-In PCNL, 3D is helpful not only for image reconstruction but also for 3D printing, which has a positive impact on pre- and intraoperative planning by enhancing anatomical spatial comprehension.
-When compared to puncture, An enhanced training normal experience that seems to translate into a shorter learning curve and a higher stone-free rate is made possible by 3D model printing, virtual and mixed reality, and faster access (6-7).
-In both supine and prone postures, robotic access increases the puncture accuracy for fluoroscopic and ultrasonography guided access.
-Robotics has the ability to minimise the necessity for needle punctures, radiation exposure during renal access, and the number of needle punctures by applying artificial intelligence.
-The integration of robots, virtual and mixed reality, and artificial intelligence has the potential to significantly improve PCNL surgery by optimising every facet of a successful intervention, from entrance to exit (8).
+CT scan (5) has authoritatively inscribed on the epitaph of the intravenous urogram, "Rest in peace."
+It is now moving with diverse innovations like robotic-assisted fluoroscopic-guided and ultrasound-guided renal access in percutaneous nephrolithotomy.
+The potential benefit of virtual guidance revealed its usefulness both for surgical planning and for surgical Using mixed reality and augmented reality navigation, the goal is to provide the surgeon real-time assistance throughout the intervention.
+In PCNL, 3D is helpful not only for image reconstruction but also for 3D printing, which has a positive impact on pre- and intraoperative planning by enhancing anatomical comprehension. spatial Compared to routine puncture, An enhanced training experience that translates into a shorter learning curve and a higher stone-free rate is made possible by 3D model printing, virtual and mixed reality, and faster access (6-7).
+In both supine and prone postures, robotic access increases the puncture accuracy for fluoroscopic and ultrasonography-guided access.
+Robotics can minimize the necessity for needle punctures, radiation exposure during renal access, and the number of needle punctures by applying artificial intelligence.
+Integrating robots, virtual and mixed reality, and artificial intelligence can significantly improve PCNL surgery by optimizing every facet of a successful intervention, from entrance to exit (8).